Skip to main content

 Finance products

-As well as storing and managing cash flow or capital funds, at some point most businesses may need finance.
+At some point most businesses may need finance.
 This can change at different stages of business.
-As you develop, you may need a new factory or bigger premises for your business, or seek to grow with further investments or inventory.
+As you grow, you may need a new factory or bigger premises for your business, buy more inventory or make other investments.
 The Bendigo Bank lending team can provide advice and support on finding finance to suit your needs.

-Most businesses require equipment.
+Many businesses need equipment.
 This could range from vehicles to manufacturing machinery, gardening equipment or industrial kitchens – whatever your business needs to run.
 If you need to purchase or upgrade, Equipment Finance provides a variety of loan and repayment options.

 Operating internationally